mysoultan/reference-architectures/aks/secure-baseline/README.md

 ## Final thoughts

 Kubernetes is a very flexible platform, giving infrastructure and application operators many choices to achieve their business and technology objectives.
 At points along your journey, you will need to consider when to take dependencies on Azure platform features, OSS solutions, support channels, regulatory compliance, and operational processes.
-The takeaway from this reference implementation is the process followed, the reasoning behind the choices, to be reference resource, and **ultimately we encourage this to be place for you to _start_ conversations within your own team/organization on where you go from here.
+The takeaways from this reference implementation are the process followed, the reasoning behind the choices, to be reference resource, and ultimately **we encourage this to be place for you to _start_ conversations within your own team/organization on where you go from here.
 Start here, adapt to your specific requirements, and ultimately deliver a solution that delights your customers.**

 ## Related documentation